 Paying employees accurately and timely is most important.
-The FMS relies on the participant to make sure time sheets are submitted on schedule.
+The FEA relies on the participant to make sure time sheets are submitted on schedule.

 - Pay periods are every two weeks. - A pay period begins on a Sunday (12am) and ends on a Saturday (11:59pm). - Time sheets are due according to the payroll calendar.
 Entering time via the web portal or by phone can be entered daily BUT must be entered by the date on the payroll calendar. - Late time sheets may result in late pay for the employee. - Paydays are every other Friday. - Both pay periods and paydays are identified on the pay schedule which you receive at enrollment.
-It is also located at MT SDEO AND SDEO-V JULY 2023 TO JUNE 2024 PAY SCHEDULE.pdf (acumenfiscalagent.com) - If an employee quits, the final check will be paid according to the pay schedule. - When an employee is terminated (fired), wages owed will be paid within three working days of termination (not including weekends and holidays). - An employee will be paid within three working days if an employee no longer works because the participant is not receiving fiscal services through the FMS. - An employee will not be paid for hours worked or tasks performed that are not authorized on the Care Plan.
+It is also located at www.outreachhealthnorthcarolina.com. - If an employee quits, the final check will be paid according to the pay schedule. - When an employee is terminated (fired), wages owed will be paid within three working days of termination (not including weekends and holidays).

+- An employee will be paid within three working days if an employee no longer works because the participant is not receiving fiscal services through the FEA. - An employee will not be paid for hours worked or tasks performed that are not authorized on the Care Plan.
 If the participant has the employee work hours that are not authorized on the care plan or do tasks that are not approved, he or she may be responsible for payment. - Over time pay must be authorized by the Care Advisor.
-Over time pay leads to overspending of the participant's budget.
-It is important to closely manage hours, so the participant is not left with service.
+Over time pay leads to over spending of the participant's budget.
+It is important to closely manage hours so the participant is not left with service.

-If the FMS makes a mistake with paying an employee, PLEASE let us know right away.
+If the FEA makes a mistake with paying an employee, PLEASE let us know right away.
 We will fix the pay immediately.

-Remember that the FMS is not the employer.
+Remember that the FEA is not the employer.
 The participant or the legal guardian is the employer and may be responsible for the employee's pay if the budget associated with the care plan is not managed properly.